bluepeter/alphagroove/README.md

 ### Trading Direction

-The `--direction` parameter (and its corresponding `default.direction` in `alphagroove.config.yaml`) can be set to `long`, `short`, or the new `llm_decides` option.

-- **`long` or `short`**:
-  - The system identifies market setups (like a quick rise in price).
-  - If `direction: long`, it takes buy positions, profiting from price increases.
-  - If `direction: short`, it takes sell positions, profiting from price decreases.
-  - Return calculations are based on this fixed direction.
-  - If the `llmConfirmationScreen` is enabled, it acts as a go/no-go filter for this pre-set direction.

-- **`llm_decides`**:
-  - This mode requires `llmConfirmationScreen.enabled` to be `true`.
-  - When an entry pattern triggers, the chart is sent to the LLM.
-  - The LLM's consensus (based on `numCalls` and `agreementThreshold`) determines the actual trade direction (long or short).
-  - If the LLM consensus is to "do_nothing" or doesn't meet the threshold for a directional call, no trade is executed.
+AlphaGroove uses LLM (Large Language Model) analysis to dynamically determine trade direction for every signal.
+When an entry pattern triggers:

+1. **Chart Analysis**: The system generates a chart and sends it to the LLM
-  - This allows the LLM to dynamically decide whether to go long or short on a pattern that might otherwise have a fixed interpretation.
+2. **LLM Decision**: The LLM analyzes the chart pattern and market context to decide whether to go **long** (buy) or **short** (sell)
-  - The initial SQL query for fetching trade data identifies entry candidates and their entry prices.
-If `llm_decides` is active, the query may assume a base direction (e.g., 'long') for context, but it does not calculate a preliminary `return_pct`.
-The actual `return_pct` for the trade is calculated in JavaScript after the LLM's consensus determines the final trade direction ('long' or 'short'), using the standard formula appropriate for that chosen direction.

-**Metrics Reporting with Dynamic Direction:**

-When using fixed `long`/`short` directions, or when `llm_decides` results in trades, the output summaries (both yearly and overall) will now be split into:
+3. **Consensus Logic**: Based on `numCalls` and `agreementThreshold` in the configuration, multiple LLM calls reach consensus on direction
+4. **Execution**: If consensus is reached, the trade executes in the determined direction;
+   otherwise, no trade occurs

+**Metrics Reporting:**

+Trade summaries are automatically split by the LLM's actual execution decisions:

-- **Long Trades Summary**: Metrics for all trades executed as long positions.
+- **Long Trades Summary**: Metrics for all LLM-decided long positions
-- **Short Trades Summary**: Metrics for all trades executed as short positions.
+- **Short Trades Summary**: Metrics for all LLM-decided short positions

-This provides a clear view of performance for each actual executed direction, regardless of the initial `direction` setting.
+This provides clear performance visibility for each direction as determined by the AI analysis.

 ### Chart Generation